simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

 `NameIDPolicy`
 :   The format of the NameID we request from the IdP.
     Defaults to the `transient` format if unspecified.
+    A value of `NULL` suppresses the NameIDPolicy element in the request.

 :   If this option is set, its value will be added to the metadata generated for this SP, in the NameIDFormat element.